-Yes, down south all foreigners are called gringos sometimes affectionately sometimes not.
+Yes, down south all foreigners are called gringos sometimes affectionately sometimes not so much.
 There are a lot of Europeans who don’t like the term and think it should be reserved for ugly Americans.
 But down here they are all inclusive.
 If one never lived abroad before it’s challenging and takes some getting used to – constantly being the foreigner, constantly the outsider.
 But it can be done.
 It’s not always easy living in a country as a visitor.
 But it’s always going to be much easier than working and living and working in that country as a foreigner.

-In these Ecuadorian villages Americans are building a lot of houses.
-Bricks are going up all over these towns and local builders are busy – they import plumbing fixtures, drywall from American and Italian marble and tile for those esthetics American’s just can’t live without.
+In these Ecuadorian villages, Americans are building a lot of houses.
+Bricks are going up all over these towns and local builders are busy – they import plumbing fixtures, drywall from North America and Italian marble and tile for those aesthetics American’s just can’t live without.
 They have craftsmen and custom cabinet makers.
-The gringos are building better houses than the what the locals have.
+Currently, The gringos are building bigger and better houses than the what the locals have.

 So they’ll live in American-only gated communities, put up a ten foot cinder block walls around their houses, run a few strands of electric wire on top of wall with remote controlled opening steel gates with intercoms, alarm systems and snarling German Shepard guard dogs roaming the yard.
 Makes one half expect to see moats and gun turrets around the next corner.
 For some there are always more walls to be built.